mesattila/GitHub_training/My-1st-Git-project.md

   P.S.: to check in what conceptual area my file are I can use `git status`

+- GitHub

+  .gitignore - List of files that should not be added to the repository

+  README.txt - Detailed description of your project or tool usage

   **VI editor - an alternative way to add commit**